 Then, I found a length of plywood that fit what I needed, except it needed shortened.
 Also, I already had some 2×4’s that only needed ripped lengthwise on my table saw.
 No problem.
 Then, I used my drill and Kreg Jig to set it up to be ready for the bread box to be attached.

 After that, it was pretty straightforward from there. my nailer helped my knock out a few more assembly parts and then it’s time for more fun.

 Another bonus was that I found a set of four knobs out of my scrap stash.

 Now that everything’s assembled it’s time to bring on the paint.
 First, I wanted a dark base coat to work with, so I used this Rust-Oleum Flat Black paint.
-It took a couple of coats, but was done in a flash with my Small Spray Shelter and Turn Table.
+It took a couple of coats, but was done in a flash.

 Then, to add even more fun and whimsy, I used my paint brush to add blue to the face plate.
 Last, I added red to the knobs and decorated the interior of the bread box.

 Let’s take a peek at my completed pretend play grill, shall we?